paul-norman/go-template-manager/BASICS.md

 ## Built-in Functions

 To support the logic of the templates, there are a small selection of useful functions.
-The format of these is that the functions name is written, followed by the arguments that it accepts:
+The format of these is that the function's name is written, followed by the arguments that it accepts *(in order)*:

 ```go
 {{ function_name "arg1" "arg2" }}
 ```

-Functions can be chained together using the `|` (pipe) operator.
-The result of the prior function (or literal statement) is passed to the next in the chain as the **final** argument:
+Functions can be chained together using the `|` (pipe) operator *(called "pipelines")*.
+The result of the prior function *(or literal statement)* is passed to the next in the chain as the **final** argument:

 ```go
 {{ "input" | func1 "arg1" "arg2" | func2 }}